Enselic/rfcs/text/0000-default-unix-sigpipe-disposition.md

+I think we should keep the default, because

+* It is easy to fix with `unix_sigpipe`
+* It reduces inconsistencies between platforms
+* It has been the default since 2014 and changing it would create churn that can't be justified
+*

 Here is a summary of the pros and cons of changing the default.
 I intend to keep it up to date and exhaustive.
 Feel free to extend the lists if you have edit rights on comments.

 Resolving this issue might need an RFC, but I think a summary like this is a good start.